Ridou/2weet/README.md

 - Build a client-side-heavy Rails-API or Sinatra application
 - Consume a JSON API
-- Build single-page app using raw OO JS, Backbone, or other JS single-page app framework
+- Build single-page app using raw OO JS
 - Write organized and maintainable Javascript code

 ### Summary